microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 <!-- ![image](./img/Discover15.png) -->

 Next you need to provide the individual source server details and map them to a specific set of credentials.
-Make sure that validation is successfull.
+Make sure that validation is successful.

 # list all IPs of resource group source-rg